twilsonpierce/Tionna.Tech/README.md

 #### The Badass Coder, [TBC Podcast Signup ](https://thebadasscoder.us/), [Preview](https://github.com/twilsonpierce/twilsonpierce.github.io) - Javascript, React,HTML, CSS, Gatsby.JS

 The Badass Coder is a podcast series that highlights the stories of amazing women who is currently making their mark in tech.
+Now hosted on Apple and Spotify.

 * Built and designed the signup page where users can enter their email address to keep themselves updated with all of the latest episodes.
 This was done using **React**, **JavaScript**, **HTML**, **CSS** and **Gatsby**.

 ## Work Experience <a id ="work-experience"></a>